tiagosaurus/Mock-Up/Deliverable.md

       - Pre-Conditions: User, post, image.
       - Post-Conditions: Returns a Image object with the following params set: user, post, current_image, is_flagged, and by_admin.

-Case 1: Creating Image
+***Test Case #1: Creating an Image***

+Description: This case tests that the creation of an image works as intended.

+Steps:

+1. Create a *member* object and a *post* object.
-   This case tests that the creation of an image works as intended.
-It works by creating a member and post object first, and using those    created objects as parameters to make an Image object.
-There is another image variable that is essentially a temporary photo file      object created to test for comparisons
+2. Use the created objects from #1 as parameters in order to create a new *image* object.
+Note: There is another another image variable that is a temporary photo file object created in order to test for comparisons.

       Assert Statements:
-      - Test that the image variable is the same instance/object as that image built through our API's create call.
+      - Test that the image variable is the same instance/object as that image built through the API's create call.
-      - Test that the object count is equal to one.
-Basically, to ensure create didn't make a duplicate.
+      - Test that the object count is equal to one, ensuring no duplicate creation.

 Case 2: Creating Image Test # 2
    This case tests that the creation of an image actually works by adding the new image to the database.
 It is essentially the same as      test case #1, but is ensuring that our API create call adds data to the database